The Redesigning Community Colleges event took place on February 18th, 2016.

 Kristen BarnesKristen Barnes is President and CEO of Kern Community Foundation, and President of Kern Real Estate Foundation.
 Ms. Barnes has 30 years of leadership experience in a unique combination of public and private accounting, education and philanthropy.
 Prior to her position with the Foundation, Ms. Barnes served as Director of the Paramount Agriculture Career Academy and Executive Director of the Grimm Family Education Foundation.
 Ms. Barnes holds a bachelor’s degree in business administration from California Polytechnic State University, San Luis Obispo, a master’s degree in education from Point Loma Nazarene University, and a clear California teaching credential.
 She is currently pursuing her doctorate in educational leadership at the University of California, Los Angeles.
 Ms. Barnes has spent a large portion of her adult life involved in Kern County philanthropy and currently serves on the Board of Trustees for California Health Science University.

 Kimberly BlighDr.
 Kimberly Bligh has a Bachelors in Psychology, and a Masters and Doctorate in Education/Curriculum and Instruction.
 Kimberly has been an educator for 30 years.
-She is the Chair of Academic Development, Title V Director, and Summer Bridge coordinator.
+She is the Chair of Education, Title V Director, and Summer Bridge coordinator.
 Her doctoral studies focused on success strategies that promote retention and success in pathways for community college students.
 Kimberly has played an integral role in many state, district, and campus initiatives and committees such as Title V, basic skills redesign, Curriculum Committee, FCDC, C6 Grant, Achieving the Dream, and the American Association of Community Colleges Pathways project.

 Dr. Jill BoardDr.
 Jill Board became Cerro Coso Community College’s eighth president in July of 2010.
 She holds a Master’s Degree in Counselor Education from California State University, San Bernardino, and a Bachelor’s Degree in Music Education from Pacific Lutheran University in Parkland, Washington.
 Before becoming president, she had served Cerro Coso Community College for 20 years in various leadership roles in Student Services, ultimately serving in the position as Vice President of Student Services.
 Currently President Board is appointed to the American Association of Community Colleges Commission on Academic, Student & Community Development and regularly participates on WASC/ACCJC A Jill Board ccreditation Evaluation Teams.